noahehall/theBookOfNoah/business/video-game-writing-and-design.md

   - we are not so arrogant as to believe that ours is the only way. if there were a sure path to success then this would be easy
   - every situation demands its own unique mix of strategies and tactics

+# definitions
+  - franchise
+    - an entertainment propery that trascends medium
+    - e.g. games, film, tv, books, costumes, collectables, identical
 # characters
   - characters and story give the player something they can invest in emotionally

 # GAMES
   - we believe games can be both interactive entertainment and a compelling medium in which to tell stories and develop characters
+  - games are exciting experiences we share and talk about
+    - they can, and do have an impact and leave an impression often in waays traditional entertainment cant
+    - because when we play a game we are active participants in the process
+    -

 ## game survival commandments
   - were in the entertainment business, not the game business